tikv/migration/br/README.md

 - `"${PDIP}:2379"`:  Parameter of `--pd`.
 - `--dst-api-version`: The `api-version`, please see [tikv-server config](https://docs.pingcap.com/tidb/stable/tikv-configuration-file#api-version-new-in-v610).
 - `v2`: Parameter of `--dst-api-version`, the optionals are `v1`, `v1ttl`, `v2`(Case insensitive).
 If no `dst-api-version` is specified, the `api-version` is the same with TiKV cluster of `--pd`.
-- `gcttl`: The stop duration of GC.
-This can be used to make sure that the incremental data from backup start to TiKV-CDC take effective will NOT be deleted by GC.
+- `gcttl`: The pause duration of GC.
+This can be used to make sure that the incremental data from backup start to TiKV-CDC [create changefeed](https://github.com/tikv/migration/blob/main/cdc/README.md#create-a-replication-task) will NOT be deleted by GC.
 5 minutes by default.
 - `5m`: Paramater of `gcttl`.
-It's format is `number + unit`, e.g. `24h` means 24 hours, `60m` means 60 minutes.
+Its format is `number + unit`, e.g. `24h` means 24 hours, `60m` means 60 minutes.
 - `start`, `end`: The backup key range.
 It's closed left and open right `[start, end)`.
 - `format`：Format of `start` and `end`.
 Supported formats are `raw`、[`hex`](https://en.wikipedia.org/wiki/Hexadecimal) and [`escaped`](https://en.wikipedia.org/wiki/Escape_character).